 A lot of people ask us how we define Fintech.
 The really short answer is “broadly”.
 The slightly longer answer is “the reinvention of Financial Services through digitization“.
-This note gives a more complete answer and defines the different segments within Fintech.
+This note gives a more complete answer and defines the different categories within Fintech.

-- Digital Wealth Management
+- Tuesday = Wealth Management & Capital Markets

-- Small Business Finance
+- Wednesday Small Business Finance

-- Consumer Finance including Underbanked
+- Friday = Consumer Banking & Finance

-- The Tech in Fintech
+The Tech in Fintech & Strategy

 Exchanges, brokers & dealers, investment banks, asset managers, private banks, retail and commercial banks, and the entire world within and behind all these front end scenes (such as research, custody & compliance); are all serving wealth creation needs of all sorts and at all levels, ranging from millennials to corporates.

-Digital Wealth Management is so intrusive that in a few years we wont be able to distinguish it from all other basic lifestyle needs.
+Digital Wealth Management is so intrusive that in a few years we won’t be able to distinguish it from all other basic lifestyle needs.
 The digitization of Wealth Management affects developed societies and underserved ones.

 Small Business Finance

 This is a massive opportunity, because banks have ignored small business for so long.
 Small Business is like a middle child – neither the oldest (big business) nor the youngest (consumer).
 This illustrates the old adage that innovation comes from those who have been excluded from the old way of doing things.
 Small business needs the same Corporate Finance products that big business needs (such as debt, equity, payments, foreign exchange) but to serve these efficiently to millions of small businesses requires a far higher degree of automation and different business models.
 The models for a small business service are just as likely to come from Consumer Finance as they are from Corporate Finance.